richelbilderbeek/music/TheCliftonSuspensionBridge.md

 I composed this song at a conservatory's practice piano in Bristol.
 The initial two notes impressed me in being both simple, repetitive, beautiful and depressing.
 The simplicity of those two notes resulted in a text that is just as simple.
+I enjoy the build-up of the song, from sad to dark to the bad joke in the end.